by Wyn Hilty

 We will sell no dope before its time.

 “We will sell no wine before its time” was the slogan used in the series of commercials Orson Welles did for Paul Masson wines (see previous note).

-In the fourth quatrain, Nostradamus predicted that the end of this movie would result in bloodshed, the destruction of England, and a couple of magic tricks on Carson.
+In the fourth quatrain, Nostradamus predicted the end of this movie would result in bloodshed, the destruction of England, a cigar for me, and a couple of magic tricks on Carson.